Boosting the Generalization Ability for Hyperspectral Image Classification using Spectral-spatial Axial Aggregation

 Experiments are conducted on six hyperspectral datasets\footnote{All these datasets can be obtained at https://www.ehu.eus/ccwintco/index.php/ Hyperspectral\_Remote\_Sensing\_Scenes}.
 The detailed descriptions of these datasets are listed as follows.

-\begin{itemize} \item{The Indian Pines dataset was collected by the airborne visible/infrared imaging spectrometer sensor (AVIRIS) over the Indian Pines test site in June 1992.
-It consists of 145 × 145 pixels and has 220 spectral bands.
+\begin{itemize} \item{The Indian Pines dataset consists of 145 × 145 pixels and 220 spectral bands.
 The dataset has 20 m per pixel spatial resolutions and 10 nm spectral resolutions covering a spectrum range of 200–2400 nm.
-In the experiment, after removing 20 noisy and water absorption bands, 200 spectral bands are retained, i.e., 1–103, 109–149, and 164–219.
+In the experiment, after removing 20 noisy and water absorption bands, 200 spectral bands are retained.
 The ground truth is composed of 16 vegetation classes.}

-\item{The Pavia Centre and Pavia University dataset are acquired by the ROSIS sensor during a flight campaign over Pavia, nothern Italy.
-The number of spectral bands is 102 for Pavia Centre and 103 for Pavia University.
-Pavia Centre is a 1096*1096 pixels image, and Pavia University is 610*610 pixels, but some of the samples in both images contain no information and have to be discarded before the analysis.
-The geometric resolution is 1.3 meters.
-Both image groundtruths differenciate 9 classes each.}
+\item{The Pavia Centre dataset consists of 102 spectral bands, while the Pavia University dataset has 103 spectral bands.
+The Pavia Centre image has a size of 1096 × 1096 pixels, and Pavia University is 610 × 610 pixels.
+Some samples within both images do not contain any information and need to be discarded for analysis purposes.
+Both datasets have ground truths that classify into 9 different classes each.}